Currency:

 The presence of SSL on the site is displayed as follows:

-That is, a green "https" sign and a visible padlock.
+That is, the green sign "https" and a visible padlock.

 What does SSL offer?